 Canstar data shows that around 10 per cent of home loans don't have an interest-only option, so availability can be a problem4.
 You'll also need to pay off the principal once the interest-only term ends, and this could prove problematic if you don't have a plan for repayment or if the home has since lost value.

 You may also want to consider how you're spending the extra cash you've freed up through an interest-only loan.
-For example, you may prefer to use the money to pay down debts with higher interest rates to improve your credit rating rather than buying luxury items or paying for holidays.
+For example, you may prefer to use the money to pay down debts with higher interest rates rather than buying luxury items or paying for holidays.

 It may also be worth considering overpaying on your mortgage while interest rates are low in order to protect against future RBA hikes and reduce the outstanding principal once the interest-only period ends.
 Before acting on any advice you should assess or seek advice on whether it is appropriate for your needs, financial situation and investment objectives.